pmem/rpma/documentation/basic-direct-write-to-pmem.md

 # Direct Write to PMem

 *Direct Write to PMem* is a readiness of hardware and software configuration which allows effectively and persistently write data to PMem physically attached to one system from another system using RDMA-capable network.
-How to achive *Direct Write to PMem* capability may differs from system to system because of variety of potential 'interruptions' (e.g. caching) in data's way to be stored persistently on PMem.
+How to achieve *Direct Write to PMem* capability may differ from system to system because of variety of potential 'interruptions' (e.g. caching) in data's way to be stored persistently on PMem.

 ## 2nd Generation Intel&reg; Xeon&reg; Scalable Processors

-For the 2nd Generation Intel&reg; Xeon&reg; Scalable Processors (**Cascade Lake**) the only configuration item one should take care of is Intel&reg; Data Direct I/O Technology (**DDIO**). **DDIO** assumes the good enough place to effectively store data comming from the RDMA (and any other DMA traffic) is the CPU LLC from which CPU can access it more easily than when it would be stored in DRAM or on PMem [[1]][ddio].
-This is beneficial for any other DMA traffic but prevents from achiving *Direct Write to PMem*.
+For the 2nd Generation Intel&reg; Xeon&reg; Scalable Processors (**Cascade Lake**) the only configuration item one should take care of is Intel&reg; Data Direct I/O Technology (**DDIO**). **DDIO** assumes the good enough place to effectively store data coming from the RDMA (and any other DMA traffic) is the CPU LLC from which CPU can access it more easily than when it would be stored in DRAM or on PMem [[1]][ddio].
+This is beneficial for any other DMA traffic but prevents from achieving *Direct Write to PMem*.

 For the **Cascade Lake** processor **DDIO** can be turned off (at the same time enabling *Direct Write to PMem*) at least at two possible levels: